 Form or Join a Walking Group.
-You can easily form a walking group or organize with a walking partner to meet at a specific time each day.
+You can easily organize a walking group or set up a walk with a partner to meet at a specific time each day.
 If you don’t know anyone who is willing to commit, just look at the various meetup groups or your local community center to connect you with a group.

 Walk to the Grocery Store.
 If you live relatively near your local grocery store, just walk there, shop and walk back.
-My sister and I started doing that recently, and it was a great way to get exercise and get outdoors.
+My sister and I started doing that recently, and it was a great way to begin exercising and get outdoors.

 Park Your Car at the Far End of the Parking Lot.
 If you can’t walk to the grocery store, this is the next best thing.
 It doesn’t seem like much, but walking across the parking lot and back to your car adds up.
-If you have a step counter or have a health tracking device on your smart phone, you’d be surprised at how many steps this can rack up.
+If you have a step counter or have a health tracking device on your smartphone, you’d be surprised at how many steps can add up like this.

 Walk the Kids to School.
 This not only benefits you, but helps your kids stay healthy, too.
 If the school is within a couple of miles of your home and there’s a safe route to walk there, get a great start on the day by taking a morning stroll to school.
-School’s our right now, but you could walk them to the playground just to make it an easier transition for them when school does start up in the fall.
+Schools are out right now, but you could walk them to the playground just to make it an easier transition for them when school does start up in the fall.